-Survivors Psychotherapy Service
+Survivors’ Psychotherapy Service

-The assessment usually takes place over 12 sessions and includes a pre and post assessment inter-agency meeting.
-A final report will be provided to the referring body clarifying where possible whether abuse has taken place and with recommendations regarding the client's well-being, safety and possible treatment options.
+The assessment usually takes place over 12 sessions and includes a pre and post assessment interagency meeting.
+A final report will be provided to the referring body clarifying, where possible, whether abuse has taken place and with recommendations regarding the client's well-being, safety and possible treatment options.